techy2493/ts-disc-control/README.md

 It allows automated synchronization of discord & teamspeak roles.

 ## Current Status
 I've not had enough interest in this to continue new development.
-As of 12/27/2023 it still functions however no new functionality will be added unless users request it.
+As of January 5th, 2024 it still functions however no new functionality will be added unless users request it.

 DEMO links updated, join the Demo server https://discord.gg/SDHjZt9wYt to reach out to me directly, or feel free to post an issue and I will respond when I can.